Canadian intellectual property law: Trade secrets

-Trade secrets are a type of intellectual property that consists of certain information, expertise or knowhow that has been developed or acquired by firms.
+Trade secrets are a type of intellectual property that consists of certain information, expertise or know-how that has been developed or acquired by firms.
 This knowledge frequently gives firms their competitive edge in the market and it has to be kept as a secret.
 In Canada any information that a firm or its employees produces or acquires for the purpose of the firm's business can constitute confidential information that courts are willing to protect.
 All that is required is that the creator of the information “has used his brain and thus produced a result which can be produced by somebody who goes through the same process”.
 Trade secrets are generally considered to include information set out, contained or embodied in, but not limited to, a formula, pattern, plan, compilation, computer program, method, technique, process, product, device or mechanism; it may be information of any sort; an idea of a scientific nature, or of a literary nature, as long as they grant an economical advantage to the business and improve its value.
 Additionally, there must be some element of secrecy.
 Matters of public knowledge or of general knowledge in an industry cannot be the subject-matter of a trade secret.
 While most areas of Canadian intellectual property law are within the purview of Parliament and the Federal government, the Supreme Court of Canada ruled in MacDonald v.
 Vapor Canada Ltd. that civil remedies pertaining to trade secrets fall within the provincial power over property and civil rights.